Expertium/expertium.github.io/Benchmark.md

 16.​ SM-2.
 It's a 35+ year-old algorithm that is still used by Anki, Mnemosyne, and possibly other apps as well.
 It's main advantage is simplicity.
 Note that in our benchmark, it is implemented the way it was originally designed.
 It's not the Anki version of SM-2, it's the original SM-2.
 We put a not-so-rigorous interval-to-probability converter on top of it.

 17.​ NN-17.
 It's a neural network approximation of [SM-17](https://supermemo.guru/wiki/Algorithm_SM-17).
 The SuperMemo wiki page about SM-17 may appear very detailed at first, but it actually obfuscates all of the important details that are necessary to implement SM-17.
 It tells you what the algorithm is doing, but not how.
 Our approximation relies on the limited information available on the formulas of SM-17 while utilizing neural networks to fill in any gaps.
-It uses teh DSR model.
+It uses the DSR model.

 ![NN-17 (proper)](https://github.com/user-attachments/assets/f01844b1-fe69-4067-8551-818512b64b5b)